Wyndham Rewards Experiences: Lowest-Competition Auctions

 Your points are not held while you bid.
 They are only deducted if you win.
 This is the most important and most misunderstood mechanic.
 Per Wyndham's FAQ, points "are only deducted for winning bids," and the winner's points are pulled automatically when the auction closes.
 That said, you should still expect to need a funded account: at least one third-party guide reports that Wyndham nudges you to have enough points before bidding (and offers to sell you points at a poor rate if you are short), so we would not bid on a 100,000 point lot with 40,000 points in the bank and assume it works out.
 Treat "no hold" as "you keep your points while bidding," not "you can bid points you do not have."

 Winning is binding and the points come straight out.
 When the auction ends and you are the high bidder, the points leave your account automatically.
-There is no confirm-or-decline step, so do not place a maximum bid you are not prepared to pay in full.
+There is no confirm-or-decline step, so never place a maximum bid you are not fully prepared to pay.

 You are notified by email if you are outbid and when you win.
 Auctions can be short.
 One third-party guide notes some run only about 24 hours, so a watch-and-bid plan beats a set-it-and-forget-it one if you really want a specific lot.